 What to Do if You Don’t Hear From an Employer

-It’s appropriate to follow up on the status of your application, especially if you are juggling multiple job applications or need to make an immediate decision on another job offer.
+What is the best way to handle it, if you don’t hear back from an interviewer?
+It’s appropriate to follow up on the status of your application, especially if you are juggling multiple job applications or offers or need to make an immediate decision on another job offer.